Location: Hagatna, Guam

 - Valid Driver’s License.

-- Must be able to pass pre-employment background check and drug screening.
+- Must be able to pass a background check and be allowed access to federal installations.

 Candidates who reside in SBA designated HUBZone areas will be given special consideration.